How to choose the right SEO Agency: Tips & Myths

 - Other search & social marketing services – can the agency offer additional integrated services such as social marketing, paid search, lead nurturing or email automation if you ever decide to give it a go?

-A technical audit, keywords research, competitors analysis and backlinks review should ideally all be completed in the first month of your partnership.
+A technical audit, keywords research, competitors analysis and backlinks review should ideally all be completed in the first month or two of your partnership.

 Tip: Will they be working on technical, off site and on site SEO on a monthly basis?
 This should be the case, no matter what your budget is.